olafurpg/migrate4s/docs/users/installation.md

 Great!
 You are all set to use Scalafix with sbt :)

 > Beware that the SemanticDB compiler plugin in combination with `-Yrangepos`
 > adds around overhead to compilation time.
-The amount of compilation overhead
+The exact compilation overhead
-> depends on the codebase begin compiled and compiler options used.
+> depends on the codebase being compiled and compiler options used.
 It's
 > recommended to provide generous JVM memory and stack settings in the file
 > `.jvmopts`:
 >